kipland-m/imgy/README.md

 # imgy - command line image resizing tool

 imgy is my C-based command line tool to provide a simple, effective way to resize images through the command line.
 This is a tool with developers in mind.
+## Example usage (as of now):

+**Compiling**
+	Using the provided `makefile`, run `make`

+**Usage**

+	>./bin/imgy 1920x1080 Pictures/My-Cat-Bubbles.jpg Path/To/Resized.jpg
 ### Features to implement!
 Here's what is currently on my plate to add/fix/improve on within *imgy*

-- [ ] Create first 'release' for first working version and begin adding new features using branching
-- [ ] Once an official build/release is made, work on uploading to apt-get
 - [ ] Improve command line interaction (allow user to input size, optional flags)
+	- [x] Allow user to input custom size
+	- [ ] Add logic for optional flags
-- [ ] Clean up comment walls of text
+- [x] Clean up comment walls of text
+- [ ] Create random number generator for resized image names. (default tool usage would not require path for resized, will be a `-o` flag in the future to specify output)
 - [ ] Implement feature to allow users to keep aspect ratio (i.e. only giving one dimension)
 - [ ] Start brainstorming on adding support for PNGs
 - [ ] Start brainstorming on adding additional resizing algorithms (allow users to select which is used via flags)
+- [ ] Create first 'release' for first working version and begin adding new features using branching
+- [ ] Once an official build/release is made, work on uploading to apt-get

-## Example usage (as of now):
+## Example future usage
-- Compiling

 We could add some flags in there:

-	> imgy /pics/CuteBinky.jpg 400x400 -o BinkyResized.jpg
+	> imgy 400x400 /pics/CuteBinky.jpg -o BinkyResized.jpg
 	Made a resized copy of CuteBinky.jpg at /pics/BinkyResized.jpg

 	> imgy /pics/CuteBinky.jpg 400x400 -c
 	Made a resized copy of CuteBinky.jpg (CuteBinky1.jpg)

+## The big picture
 How will we be doing the resizing?

 Initially we will be testing using only jpegs, but safe to assume for now that pngs will follow a similar process